Schools and education

-We believe local school pupils can offer so much to the Chislehurst Community by sharing their social media skills, their time and energy to local projects such as The Big Draw and Chislehurst Rocks.
+We believe local school pupils can offer so much to the Chislehurst Community by sharing their social media skills, their time and energy to local projects such as Chislehurst Rocks.
 The Duke of Kent Masonic Home for our older residents and St Nicholas Church are two groups crying out for help from the younger generation.
 We are happy to act as an interface and introduce both sides to the right contacts.
 Working together benefits everyone.
 (Citizenship is also useful for references, CV’s and UCAS applications!)

 Member schools are:

 Bromley High School

 Marjorie McClure School